 I hold a Bachelor of Arts in Communications, an M.B.A. from The University of Western Australia, and am a graduate of the Australian Institute of Company Directors.

 Board Member - Peter Butt

 I started cutting my own trails in the bush around Perth at 13, and got the mountain bike racing mountain bug well over twenty years ago.
-I've raced over 25 international mountain bike stage races and know what the pointy end of the field looks like, on a good day!
+I've completed 25+ international mountain bike stage races and know what the pointy end of the field looks like, on a good day!

-My passion for all things two wheeled knows no bounds; from singlespeeds to fat bikes, lightweight race machines to cyclocross.
+My passion for all things two wheeled ranges from singlespeeds to fat bikes, lightweight race machines to cyclocross alongside experience in design, prototyping and testing of bikes and apparel.
 You can usually find me exploring the Perth Hills and surrounds whilst planning my next adventure.
-I spend an inordinate amount of time procrastinating about great bike rides to be completed and more importantly what bike to buy for each one.
+I spend an inordinate amount of time procrastinating about great bike rides to be completed and more importantly, what bike to buy for each one.

-Having spent a decade chasing oily riches as a mechanical engineer from the Arctic to the Middle East, I returned to Western Australia a few years ago.
+Having spent a decade as a field engineer from the Arctic to the Middle East, I returned to Western Australia a few years ago.
 My management skills and hands-on experience give me insight into both the strategic and operational sides of project delivery.
-I've ridden the Munda Biddi since it's inception and am passionate about upgrading sections of the Trail and linking the Munda Biddi through to other areas of the SW as more trails are developed.
+I've ridden the Munda Biddi since it's inception and am passionate about upgrading sections of the Trail and linking the Munda Biddi through to other areas of the state as more trails are developed.